jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/twelfth-month/MinutesForMeetingForWorshipForBusiness.md

     Friends are welcome to use the meetinghouse during the week and to open it for Sunday worship.
-The key to the building is always available in the lock box on the ladies’ room door.
+The key to the building is always available in the lock box on the ladies' room door.
 We have created a one-sheet set of directions for opening and closing the building.
 It is attached.
 Call [Molly][MollyWingate], [Ann Daugherty][AnnDaugherty],
     [Bill Werling][BillWerling], [Peter LeVar][PeterLeVar] or the Durlands for